Special category and criminal conviction personal data (Appropriate Policy)

 Personal data shall be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures.
 The Inquiry will audit periodically for compliance and follow its Information Security Policy.

 The Inquiry will ensure that personal data is shared only with those who are required to see it as part of the legal process of the Inquiry (which, as part of the Inquiry’s duties under the Inquiries Act 2005, may include the public).
 The Inquiry will, at all times, consider whether the processing or disclosure of such data is necessary for its proceedings and functioning.

 The Inquiry will ensure that appropriate organisational and technical measures are in place to protect personal data.
 These include robust redactions processes that govern the protection of personal data.
 These processes ensure that - save where consent is provided by the data subject - only personal data necessary for the Inquiry’s performance of its functions will be disclosed outside the Inquiry or to those instructed by the Inquiry.

-The controller shall be responsible for, and be able to demonstrate compliance with, these principles.
+The Inquiry is the Data Controller and shall be responsible for, and be able to demonstrate compliance with, the UK GDPR principles.
 The Secretary to the Inquiry is the Senior Information Risk Owner for the Inquiry who is responsible for ensuring that the Inquiry is compliant with these principles.

 The Inquiry will: